biosafetylvl5/gwynu/src/creating/archives/index.njk.md

 ### Source Diversification

 I use [proxychains](https://github.com/haad/proxychains) to route requests through multiple vpns to lower the chance I get banned by a server that I'm scraping.
 I use the `random` mode with a chain length of `1`.
+That said, it's important to wait a respectful amount of time between each request to be polite.

 ## Legacy Content